-In Clemson’s Bachelor of Fine Arts program, you’ll be immersed in a rigorous course of study that includes studio techniques, conceptual directions and art history.
-With the instruction, tools, time and opportunity needed to develop your unique artistic voice, you’ll spend hours in the studio among a vibrant community of artists and scholars, with full access to the department’s clay, drawing, painting and printmaking studios, plus computer, photo and sculpture labs.
-Art historians, with a deep knowledge of modern and contemporary art, offer a rich understanding of past and current developments, will help provide context for your studies.
-You can choose an emphasis in ceramics, drawing, painting, photography, printmaking or sculpture.
-So, whether you plan a career in making, teaching or managing art, you’ll leave Clemson having had numerous opportunities to explore your abilities and develop your creativity.
+In Clemson's fine arts program, you'll be immersed in a rigorous course of study that includes studio techniques, conceptual directions and art history.
+With the instruction, tools, time and opportunity needed to develop your unique artistic voice, you'll spend hours in the studio among a vibrant community of artists and scholars, with full access to the department's clay, drawing, painting and printmaking studios, plus computer, photo and sculpture labs.
+Art historians, with a deep knowledge of modern and contemporary art, offer a rich understanding of past and current developments and will help provide context for your studies.

 - An ongoing visiting artist series brings artists and scholars from across the nation to Clemson.

 - The Lee Gallery organizes exhibits in diverse media that expose students to compelling contemporary artwork and gallery talks.

 - Every other year, you'll have a chance to immerse yourself in another art culture during a four-week summer school in Orvieto, Italy.